netlify-templates/victor-hugo/site/content/thoughts/shell-aliases-for-accessing-aws-ec2-via-ssh.md

 }
 ```

 Our solution is not constrained to any specific AWS profile.
-To work for each one
+To work for each profile
-you might have configured already, we'll make use of a helper function to list them all.
+you might have configured AWS-CLI already, we'll make use of a helper function to list them all.

 ```bash
 ## Retrieves the list of AWS Profiles already configured,